rr-/szurubooru/API.md

 - the user does not exist
 - the user with new name already exists (names are case insensitive)
-- either of user name, password, email or rank are invalid
+- either user name, password, email or rank are invalid
 - the user is trying to update their or someone else's rank to higher than their own
 - privileges are too low